 - Some shoes just don’t look good when worn with socks.
 Boat shoes for example, or sandals, although the socks with sandals look isn’t quite the no-no it used to be.

 - Socks can bunch up.

 - Going sockless on a warm day keeps your feet cooler.

 - It can also create a sophisticated look that lets people see that you know what you’re doing fashion-wise – at least if done appropriately.

-Cons of not wearing socks
+Cons of wearing no socks:

 - Walking around in a leather shoe all day without socks is asking for sweat-induced trouble.

-- Not wearing socks increases your risks of blisters and other irritations for which socks provide you protection
+- Not wearing socks increases your risks of blisters and other irritations for which socks provide you protection.

 - Not wearing socks with certain footwear or situations may make you look uncouth.